lajp/dch-dl/README.md

 # dch-dl

-dch-dl Is a downloader for the DigtalConcertHall concert database.
+dch-dl is a downloader for the DigtalConcertHall concert database.

 ## Installation